 - FDI Inflow:

+This one-party state ruled by the autocratic regime of the president and his small circle of senior advisers and military commanders is widely considered one of the world’s most repressive.
 Corruption is a major problem.
-The president and his small circle of senior advisers and military commanders exercise almost complete political control.
-The politicized judiciary, understaffed and unprofessional, has never ruled against the government.
+The politicized and understaffed judiciary has never ruled against the government.
 Protection of property rights is poor.
-The government has a history of expropriating houses, businesses, and other private property without notice, explanation, or compensation.
+The state often expropriates private property without notice, explanation, or compensation.